-Where CIL is payable, this will be due 30 days from the date of commencement.
+Where CIL is payable, payment is due 30 days from the date of commencement.
 The Council will issue a Demand Notice and an Invoice to the liable parties.
-Should the payment not be made by the due date, then surcharges will be applied.
+Should the payment not be made by the due date then surcharges will be applied.

 Payment can only be made via BACS or by Debit/Credit card and the invoice number must be quoted.
 A receipt will be issued following payment of a CIL Invoice.

-Please note: These rates are reviewed on 1st April each year in line with the Building Cost Information Service (BCIS) All-In TPI Index (taken at November the previous year).
-The CIL Charges when set at 1st April 2016 together with the subsequent charge rates are set out below:
+The CIL Charges when set at 1st April 2016 together with the subsequent charge rates are set out in the table.